matsui528/sis/README.md

 # Now you can do the search via localhost:5000
 ```
 ## Launch on AWS EC2
-- You can easily launch the server on AWS EC2.
+- You can easily launch Sis on AWS EC2.
 Note that the following configuration is just for the demo purpose, which would not be secure.
 - To run the server on AWS, please first open the port 5000 and launch an EC2 instance.
 Note that you can create a security group such that port 5000 is opened.
 - A middle-level CPU instance is fine, e.g., m4.large.
 - After you log in the instance by ssh, the easist way to setup the environment is to use anaconda: